Community Recycling Centre

 Other recycling items accepted for free

-Various items are accepted for free at Surf Beach and Brou waste management facilities, and also at Moruya Transfer Station (domestic quantities), when clean and separated.
-Note: limit of 2m³ applies to Moruya Transfer Station:
+These items, when clean and separated, are accepted for free at Surf Beach and Brou tips, and Moruya Transfer Station (domestic quantities only - a limit of 2m³ applies to Moruya Transfer Station):

 - expanded polystyrene